2026 U.S. Army Small Arms Championships

-Nearly 200 U.S. Army Soldiers compete in Match 11 NMC Excellence in Competition (EIC) Rifle / Directors Match during the 2026 U.S. Army Small Arms Championship at Fort Benning, Georgia, March 11, 2026.
+U.S. Army Soldiers compete in the 2026 U.S. Army Small Arms Championships at Fort Benning, Georgia, March 12, 2026.
 The annual, live-fire training event, which is hosted by the U.S. Army Marksmanship Unit, tests soldiers marksmanship skills in 13 separate rifle, pistol and multigun matches, that includes firing more than 500 rounds.
 The competition, which is often referred to as ‘All Army’, is open to active-duty, Reserve, National Guard and the Reserve Officers’ Training Corps (ROTC) cadets.
 The goal is to raise the standards of marksmanship and increase lethality across the entire force.
 (U.S. Army video by Pfc.
 Jose Rolando Garcia)

 |Date Taken: